opencontainers/runc/config-linux.md

 `pids` represents the cgroup subsystem `pids`.
 For more information, see [the pids cgroup man page][cgroup-v1-pids].

-The following paramters can be specified to setup the controller:
+The following parameters can be specified to setup the controller:

 * **`limit`** *(int64, required)* - specifies the maximum number of tasks in the cgroup